maxspahn/dissertation/tex/comments_saccon.md

 dynamic environments.
 By itself, a dynamic environment could be totally predicable, thus presenting limited challenges for planning.
 The challenges emerge in presence of uncertainty (structured vs. unstructured).
 -> semi-structured and human-shared as a special case?
+DONE

 It would be potentially benefit to slightly revise Chapter 2, to make sure it is self-contained.
 In particular, to define what a Finsler structure is explicitly,